GeirSmestad/VolViz/README.md

 * Dragging the *lines* and not just the nodes in TF editor
 * Temporarily changing TF on mouse-over of histogram, to hilight the points in the volume that have the intensity in question
 * Phong shading
-* Trilinear interpolation of data (or gradients)

 * Gradient-based transfer function
-* User interface for easier interaction with rendering parameters
 * Exponential refinement after view has been selected & not interacted with for a bit

 * Refactoring rendering algorithms to separate files
-* Refactoring common rendering parameters to their own objects for better readability

 * Direct3D acceleration via pixel shaders
 * Fix slightly wonky rotation if convenient